keboola/connection-docs/storage/tokens/index.md

 from your Storage with someone, without them having to become a project administrator.
 You can create an unlimited number of tokens with access to all or selected Storage buckets .

-Tokens can be managed from the *Storage* - *File Uploads* page.
+Tokens can be managed from the *Storage* - *Tokens* page.
 If they belong to project administrators, they are called **Master Tokens**.
 Their description is their user email and they cannot be modified or deleted.
 The only way to delete Master Tokens is removing the user from the project at the *Users & Settings* page.